Best Electric Guitars for Beginners: Top 10 Picks

 • Store Properly: When not playing, keep your guitar in a gig bag or hard case to protect it from dust, humidity changes, and accidental knocks.
 Avoid extreme temperatures and direct sunlight.

-• Control Humidity: Guitars, especially those made of wood, are sensitive to humidity.
+• Control Humidity: Guitars are sensitive to humidity.
 In very dry or humid environments, consider using a guitar humidifier or dehumidifier to maintain a stable environment (around 45-55% relative humidity).

 • Loosen Strings for Storage (Long-Term): If storing for an extended period (months), detuning the strings slightly can relieve tension on the neck.
 For daily storage, keep them at pitch.